Are You Ready For The Return of the Perm?

 Perms are great for anyone interested in adding more texture in their hair or curly haired people who are looking for a more uniform curl.
 According to hairstylist Priscilla Valles, perms are great for anyone with really straight hair and wants to have some volume and body in it.
 Or, people who love curly hair and are using a curling iron to achieve the curls can get a perm instead, keeping the manipulation and heat styling to a minimum.
 “It is less damaging and you can toss the hot tools to hold the volume and curl.
 You can have a perm with a larger rod and air dry,” she says.

 However, hold off on the perm if you tend to use a lot of lightener or chemical straighteners and always trust your hairstylist’s advice when it comes to perms.
-It’s important to know that it’s best done on virgin hair or hair colored with traditional permanent color with no history of bleach related highlights.
-“Even though perms are less damaging now, they still are damaging because you are changing the structure of your hair,” shares celebrity colorist Rita Hazan.
+It’s important to know that it’s best done on virgin hair or hair coloured with traditional permanent colour with no history of bleach related highlights.
+“Even though perms are less damaging now, they still are damaging because you are changing the structure of your hair,” shares celebrity colourist Rita Hazan.

 Advertisement